kyma-project/kyma/docs/security/docs/006-details-manage-static-users.md

 type: Opaque
 EOF
 ```
->**NOTE:** If you don't specify the Namespace in which you want to create the Secret, by default the system creates it in the `default` Namespace.
+>**NOTE:** If you don't specify the Namespace in which you want to create the Secret, the system creates it in the `default` Namespace.

 The following table describes the fields that are mandatory to create a static user.
 If any of these fields is not included, the user is not created.